preciofishbone/OmniaDocsG2/blocks/general-block-settings/filter-options-block/index.rst

 **Work on this documentation is ongoing.**

-In Omnia 7.0 and later, all Filter and Refiner options for blocks, are now found under Filter.
+In Omnia 7.0 and later, all filter and refiner options for blocks, are now found under Filter.

-The following Filter options are now available:
+The following filter options are available:

 .. image:: filter-options-7.png